-An intriguing town known for its subtle natural beauty Rajauri is a place which you would definitely want to explore.
-The fact that it shares its borders with Pakistan makes it a unique travel getaway and worth your time.
-It feels as if nostalgia of long gone past flows in the very air of this place.
+An intriguing town known for its subtle natural beauty, Rajauri is a place that any travel lover would definitely want to explore.
+The fact that Rajauri shares its borders with Pakistan makes it a unique travel getaway and worth your time.
+Travelling here, it feels as if nostalgia of the long-gone past registers its presence in the very air of this place.
 It is situated at an approximate distance of around 154km from Jammu and is definitely an exciting travel getaway.

-This is a place where you will find an abundance of culture and traditional prominence.
-You would feel more than happy to retire in the remote serenity of the places located here like Dehra Ki Gali, Kotranka Budhal, etc. And if you are traveling to someplace as exotic and wild as this, then it is worth the effort to know about its climatic conditions beforehand, don't you think so?
+Here you will find an abundance of culture and traditional prominence.
+You would feel more than happy to retire in the remote serenity of the places located here like Dehra Ki Gali, Kotranka Budhal, etc. And if you are travelling to someplace as exotic and wild as this, then it is worth the effort to know about its climatic conditions beforehand, don't you think so?
 Thus, talking about Rajauri's climate, we can say that the overall weather conditions are comparatively cooler than the other nearby surrounding plains.
 You may even get to see some amount of snowfall as well during the winter month of December.

 One can sense a profound sense of history here.
 Going back in the past, you would be intrigued to know that it was the decisive year of 1813 when Gulab Singh of Jammu had captured Rajauri for the Sikh empire of Maharaja Ranjit Singh.
 After this, some parts of the captured land were given in the form of jagirs to Rahim Ullah Khan and Gulab Singh.